 When entering variables that require a path, use a Windows-style path (not Cygwin-style, like /cygdrive/c/).
 Also, use forward slashes.
-For example, "C:/MyPath/ModusToolbox/tools_3.0."
+For example, "C:/MyPath/ModusToolbox/tools_3.1."

-Variable Description CY_APP_PATH Relative path to the top-level of application.
-For example, ./ Settings this path to other than ./allows the auto-discovery mechanism to search from a root directory location that is higher than the application directory.
+Variable Description CY_APP_PATH CY_COMPILER_GCC_ARM_DIR Relative path to the top-level of application.
+For example, ./ Settings this path to other than ./ allows the auto-discovery mechanism to search from a root directory location that is higher than the application directory.
 For example, CY_APP_PATH=// allows auto-discovery of files from a location that is two directories above the location of the Makefile .
-CY COMPILER PATH Deprecated.
-Use CY_COMPILER_GCC_ARM_DIR, CY_COMPILER_ARM_DIR, or CY_COMPILER_IAR_DIR instead.
-CY_COMPILER_GCC_ARM_DIR Absolute path to the gcc-arm toolchain directory.
+Absolute path to the gcc-arm toolchain directory.
 Setting this path overrides the default GCC_ARM toolchain directory.
 It is used when the compiler is located at a non-default directory.
 Make uses this variable for the path to the assember, compiler, linker, objcopy, and other toolchain binaries.
 For example, CY_COMPILER_GCC_ARM_DIR=C:/Program Files (x86) GNU Arm Embedded Toolchain/10 2021.10 Note: When set in the Makefile, no quotes are required.
 CY_COMPILER_IAR_DIR Absolute path to the IAR toolchain directory.
 Setting this path overrides the default IAR toolchain directory.
 It is used when the compiler is located at a non-default directory.
 Make uses this variable for the path to the assember, compiler, linker, objcopy, and other toolchain binaries.
 For example, CY_COMPILER_IAR_DIR=C:/Program Files/IAR Systems/Embedded Workbench 9.1/arm Note: When set in the Makefile, no quotes are required.
 CY_COMPILER_ARM_DIR Absolute path to the ARM toolchain directory.
 Setting this path overrides the default ARM toolchain directory.
 It is used when the compiler is located at a non-default directory.
 Make uses this variable for the path to the assember, compiler, linker, objcopy, and other toolchain binaries.
 For example, CY_COMPILER_ARM_DIR=C:/Program Files/ARMCompiler6.16 Note: When set in the Makefile, no quotes are required.
-CY TOOLS DIR Absolute path to the tools root directory.
+CY_TOOLS_DIR Absolute path to the tools root directory.
 Example Usage: make build CY_TOOLS_DIR="path/to/ModusToolbox/tools_x.y" Applications must specify the tools <version> directory location, which contains the root Makefile and the necessary tools and scripts to build an application.
 Application Makefiles are configured to automatically search in the standard locations for various platforms.
 If the tools are not located in the standard location, you may explicitly set this.</version> CY_BUILD_LOCATION Absolute path to the build output directory (default: pwd/build).
 The build output directory is structured as /TARGET/CONFIG/.
 Setting this variable allows the build artifacts to be located in the directory pointed to by this variable.
-CY_PYTHON_PATH Specifies the path to a specific Python executable.
-Example Usage: CY_PYTHON_PATH="path/to/python/executable/python.exe" For make targets that depend on Python, the build system looks for Python 3 in the user's PATH and uses that to invoke python.
-If however CY_PYTHON_PATH is defined, it will use that python executable.